 There are a lot more hikes to choose from and once you’ve gotten used to the popular hikes it is great to explore more of the area.
+From muddy, to rocky terrains there is so much more to see in Washington’s lush mounatins.
 Needless to say that Washington State offers the outdoorsman (and woman) bountiful things to do.

 Many of the trails can be accessed by public transport, but you may have to spend some time waiting around which inevitably takes time away from your hiking experience.
 If you do not have your own car then I highly recommend renting one, especially for trails that may be out of the way.